-What are the best ETFs to watch in 2021?
+What are the best ETFs to watch?

-ETFs in 2021: what you need to know
+ETFs: what you need to know

 Despite Covid-19 causing major uncertainty during the course of 2020, it has been a record year for global ETFs – which attracted inflows in excess of $659 billion since January 2020.1 Events that caused the massive influx include the progress made on a Covid vaccine and Biden’s presidential victory.